-Traditional or manual cataract surgery is considered one of the safest surgical procedures in the world today with a very high success rate.
-Laser cataract surgery may reduce the risk of complications even further for some patients.
-Serious complications are rare with cataract surgery but may include endophthalmitis (infection of the eye), bleeding, retinal detachment, macular swelling and posterior capsular rupture.
+Traditional or manual cataract surgery is considered one of the safest surgical procedures in the world today, with a success rate of 99%.
+Laser cataract surgery may reduce the risk of complications even further.
+Serious complications are rare with cataract surgery.